Resources

 If there is a long term conflict, I will also do my best to accommodate you.

-If you need to miss a lesson, it is your responsibility to arrange a lesson switch with
+If you need to miss a lesson, it is your responsibility to arrange a lesson switch with another student.
+Please use the email list for that.

 If you need to stop lessons during the school year, a month's notice with full tuition is required.